HimaValiveti/GANs/exercise.md

 * Addressing the challenges and Ethical and Societal concerns offered by the GANs

-**Generative Adversarial Networks (GANs)**, a class of Generative-AI are modelled by pairing opposing neural networks **Generator** and **Discriminator**, extract and represent complex features of audio, image and video samples.
+**Generative Adversarial Networks (GANs)**, a class of Generative-AI, modelled by pairing opposing neural networks **Generator** and **Discriminator** capable of extracting and representing complex features of audio, image and video samples.

 The **Generator** endeavours to generate artificial images that are indistinguishable from original.

 The **Discriminator** determines the authentication of the counterfeit image generated

 **Adversarial training** is the core principle.
 GANs employ a learning setup with a loss function in the form of the discriminator's feedback.
-This function helps the generator learn and generate realistic images without explicitly labeled data.
+This function helps the generator learn and generate realistic images without explicitly labelled data.
 The discriminator acts as a supervisor by continuously providing feedback to the generator, guiding it to craft images.
 <center>
 <img src="https://github.com/HimaValiveti/images/blob/main/Image1.JPG" width="500" height="300"> </center>